neighborhoods/Buphalo/README.md

 # Bradfab

+Anything good I stole from someone else.
+Anything bad is mine.

+## Problem
+Implementing well designed patterns can become tedious and laborious.

+## Proposed Solution
+Use an easy to change code generation tool to generate good patterns for you.

 ## Fabrication Files
 * A `Fabrication File` contains the instructions for fabricating a [`Fablet`](#fablets) for any arbitrary `<Object>`.
 * The [`Fablet`](#fablets) `<Object>` is identified by the `Fabrication File` file name, and the location of the `Fabrication File` within the directory structure that it resides.